puneetsl/lotion/README.md

-> Is it your first time finding about Notion app?
+> Is it your first time finding about the Notion app?
 >
 > Use this [link](https://www.notion.so/?r=55d4c384b54a457490f6cc1799bedc76) to sign up and get ready to manage your life like you have never managed before ([Notion.so](https://www.notion.so/?r=55d4c384b54a457490f6cc1799bedc76))